How do I get ING's additional Savings Maximiser variable rate?

 How to transfer money internationally?

 You are unable to move funds internationally directly from your ING accounts.
-If you wish to transfer money internationally, you will need to access a third-party service.
+If you wish to transfer money internationally, you will need to use a third-party service.

 What exchange rate is used for transactions in a foreign currency?